MohamedWeshahy00/MohamedWeshahy00/README.md

 ###

-<p align="center">Georgia State University Joint Program Graduate | Major in BIS, am deeply interested in Data Analysis and Business Intelligence, with a strong passion for transforming raw data into meaningful insights.
+<p align="center">Georgia State University Joint Program Graduate | Major in BIS, i am deeply interested in Data Analysis and Business Intelligence, with a strong passion for transforming raw data into meaningful insights.
 Enthusiastic about creating data-driven content and continuously expanding my analytical and technical skillset.</p>

 ###